A Comprehensive Guide to Cluster Analysis: Applications, Best Practices and Resources

 Model-based clustering

-Model based clustering is a method that assumes that the data points within each cluster follow a particular probability distribution.
-This type of clustering is often used when the underlying data distribution is not well-known or when the data contains noise or outliers.
+Model-based clustering assumes that the data points within each cluster follow a particular probability distribution.
+This method is often used when the underlying data distribution is not well-known or when the data contains noise or outliers.

 Density-based clustering

-Density-based clustering is a method that groups data points together based on their density within a defined radius or distance threshold.
-This type of clustering is useful for identifying clusters with irregular shapes or clusters that are widely separated.
+Density-based clustering groups data points together based on their density within a defined radius or distance threshold.
+It is useful for identifying clusters with irregular shapes or clusters that are widely separated.

 Fuzzy Clustering